zenstruck/signed-url-bundle/README.md

 If your app requires all users have a verified email, a system to allow users to _change_ their email requires verification as well.
 You can use this bundle to enable this in a stateless way.
-First, when a user requests an email change, send link to the _new_ email.
+First, when a user requests an email change, send a link to the _new_ email.
 This link includes the _new_ email within it so when they click it, the app knows the new _verified_ email to set.

 ```php